 The house is hailed as one of Wright's best examples of a prairie home.
 The State University of New York at Buffalo – who owns this National Historic Landmark today – has beautifully restored it to its glory.
 I was blown away by its stained glass, original furniture pieces, and tiling not to mention it's overall design that was thoughtfully explained during our tour.

-They are closed Tuesdays, and exact tour times are listed on their website.
-Though you can see the home’s exterior for free and of course without a tour, you can only view the inside on a tour (which is absolutely worth seeing).
+They are closed Tuesdays, and exact tour times are listed on their website (but you'll want to check out our extensive post on the Darwin Martin House).
+Though you can see the home's exterior for free and of course without a tour, you can only view the inside on a tour (which is absolutely worth seeing).

 All tours begin at the home in a residential neighborhood at 125 Jewett Parkway, Buffalo, NY 14214.